AchaKungJaaa/AchaKungJaaa/README.md

 # Thantorn Thammachai (Acha)
 Hi there!
 I'm Acha.
 I ...
-- 🎓 Graduated from Chulalongkorn University, with a Bachelor of Electrical Engineering (Majoring in Control and Communication Division)
+- 🎓 Graduated from Chulalongkorn University (class of 2023), with a Bachelor of Electrical Engineering (Majoring in Control and Communication Division)
-- 🤖 Transitioned myself into this interesting field of Machine Learning and Deep Learning !
+- 🤖 Recently transitioned myself into this interesting field of Machine Learning and Deep Learning !
 - 👨‍💼 Used to work as a Data Scientist for 7 months before participating in "Super AI Engineer Development Program Season 4"
 - 👨‍💼 Will be working as an NLP engineer intern at The National Electronics and Computer Technology Center (NECTEC) for 2 months (Aug and Sep 2024).
 My main research focus will be Application of Hyperdimensional computing (HDC) in Deep learning.